jtatman/flaskchat/README.md

 This is flaskchat, which uses multiple LLM models to write stories, or have philosophical discussions, or anything else you want to set the prompts for.

+I use this to figure out strategies for multiple model, chain of thought, tree of thought, or alternate reasoning models.

 ## Table of Contents

 - [Features](#features)